 We didn’t know for sure, but we intended to find out.

 To get the real scoop, we interviewed thousands of employees to understand how they’re feeling, what they’re struggling with, and how we could help them cope with our new ‘always on’ communication environment.
-(Can’t wait?
-You can get the full report here.)

 The first thing we uncovered was the compounding feelings of overwhelm that these notifications were causing.